 The Military OneSource official site lists a variety of frequently-utilized specialty areas which include:

-- Our peer support service that puts qualifying military and family members in touch with others who have experienced similar issues for which the service member or family member seeks advice or counseling;
+- Peer support service that puts qualifying military and family members in touch with others who have experienced similar issues for which the service member or family member seeks advice or counseling

 - Advice/counseling about elder care, adoption, special needs, education, and relocation/PCS moves, careers, etc.

 What Are The General Categories of Information and Help Available?

 The official site lists the following general areas of information.
 The help available is not necessarily limited to these categories but this list is a good way to get started:

 - Family & Relationships

 - Moving & Housing

 - Financial & Legal